BoKalebsson/GitWorkshop/Git Commands.md

 Commited the changes.

 5. Push all the committed changes to the newly linked repository. <br>
-Used the "git push origin master" command.
+Used the "git push -u origin master" command.